Solid Experience, Proven Strategy: Education, Entertainment Law, and Literary Agency Experience

 In 1992, Levine established his solo entertainment law practice, first in Santa Monica, then in Venice, California.
 Seeing an underserved niche on the West Coast, he decided early on to focus on serving book authors.
 This naturally evolved into his work as a literary agent and the establishment of his agency.
 Seeking to expand the range of services he could offer his clients to include the representation of books, Levine opened The Paul S. Levine Literary Agency in 1996, which he has recently expanded.
 Whether he is considering fiction or non-fiction, Levine will not take on a project unless he feels certain he can sell it.
 With a preference for politically and socially important works, he represents more than 100 clients, the vast majority of whom are new, unpublished, or self-published writers.
 For Levine, the most rewarding moment is holding his client’s published book in his hands at a well-attended book-signing and seeing the smile on his client’s face.

-Enjoying public speaking, Levine presents extensively at writers’ conferences throughout the country and at entertainment law-related classes and seminars, including teaching for almost two decades at the UCLA Extension Writers Program.
+Enjoying public speaking and teaching, Levine presents extensively at writers’ conferences throughout the country and at entertainment law-related classes and seminars, including teaching for over two decades at the UCLA Extension Writers Program.